Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-Up to now we have studied two kinds of string models: the closed bosonic string in which the dimension of the target space is $26$, and the type II superstring for which the dimension is ten.
-In both cases we have to deal with two sectors, the left- and the right-moving modes without mixing.
-Besides, in these models strings are ``neutral'' objects, in the sense that they cannot have attached charges by means of Chan-Paton factors.
+Up to now we have studied two kinds of closed string models: the closed bosonic string, that can be consistently quantized only when the target space dimension is~$26$, and the type II superstring with critical dimension~10.
+In both cases we have to deal with left- and the right-moving modes which do not mix among themselves.
+In addition, strings are ``neutral'' objects, in the sense that charges cannot be added using the Chan-Paton procedure.

-The independence between the left and right moving modes in the closed string models can be used to construct a hybrid theory, the heterotic string \cite{Pricenton-quartet} (for a general review see also \cite{Green-Schwarz-Witten,Lust-Theisen,Gross}).
-We combine the $10$ right-moving modes of a type-II superstring with the $26$ left-movers of a bosonic string after compactifying $16$ of them into an internal manifold.
-We work in the light cone gauge.
-The physical degrees of freedom in the right-moving sector are the $8$ transverse bosons $X^{i}(\tau-\sigma)$ and one Majorana-Weyl ten-dimensional fermion $S^{a}(\tau-\sigma)$ ($a=1,\ldots,8$).
-In the left-moving sector we have $24$ transverse bosonic coordinates $X^{i}(\tau+\sigma)$ and $X^{I}(\tau+\sigma)$ ($I=1,\ldots,16$).
-The last $16$ bosonic coordinates can be interpreted as parametrizing an internal manifold.
-Consistency of the resulting theory impose that this internal manifold has to be a $16$-dimensional torus ${\bf T}$
+This independence between the left- and right-moving modes characteristic of closed string models provides the key to construct a hybrid theory, the heterotic string \cite{Pricenton-quartet} (for a general review see also \cite{Green-Schwarz-Witten,Lust-Theisen,Gross}).
+We combine the~$10$ right-moving modes of a type-II superstring with the $26$~left-movers of a bosonic string, after compactifying $16$ of them into an internal manifold.
+Working in the light-cone gauge, the physical degrees of freedom in the right-moving sector are the~$8$ transverse bosons~$X^{i}(\tau-\sigma)$ and one Majorana-Weyl ten-dimensional fermion~$S^{A}(\tau-\sigma)$ (with $A=1,\ldots,8$).
+In the left-moving sector, on the other hand, we have~$24$ transverse bosonic coordinates $X^{i}(\tau+\sigma)$ and $X^{I}(\tau+\sigma)$ (with~$i=1,\ldots,8$ and $I=1,\ldots,16$), where the latter~$16$ bosonic fields are interpreted as parametrizing some internal manifold.
+Consistency of the resulting theory imposes that this internal manifold should be a $16$-dimensional torus ${\bf T}$

-where $\Lambda_{16}$ is a $16$-dimensional lattice.
-The action for the free heterotic string can be written in term of the transverse modes as
+with~$\Lambda_{16}$ a $16$-dimensional lattice.
+From the previous discussion, we find that the action of the free heterotic string is written in term of transverse world-sheet fields as